What is hypoglycemia?

 Hypoglycemia is when your blood sugar (blood glucose) level is too low.
 Glucose is the body's main source of fuel.
 Carbohydrates are the main source of glucose in our diet.
 They include rice, potatoes, bread, cereal, fruit, and sweets.
 The ideal range of fasting morning blood sugar is 70 to 99 mg/dL (milligrams per deciliter).
 Blood sugar levels lower than 70 mg/dL are too low.
 They are considered unhealthy.
 Talk with your healthcare provider about what level is too low for you.

-Hypoglycemia may be a condition by itself.
-Or it may be a complication of diabetes or another disorder.
+Hypoglycemia may be a condition by itself, or it may be a complication of diabetes or another disorder.
 It’s most often seen as a complication of diabetes.
-This is sometimes called insulin reaction.
-Hypoglycemia can happen quickly.
-In adults and children older than age 10, hypoglycemia is uncommon.
-But it can be a possible side effect of diabetes treatment.
+This is sometimes called insulin reaction, which may be a possible side effect of diabetes treatment.
 Hypoglycemia can happen quickly and must be treated quickly.

 What causes hypoglycemia?